pdfinn/gamera/doc/design.md

 * **UI** – Provides a minimal interface using the Plan 9 window system.
   Each browser window is a separate process.

+## Plan 9 Philosophy

+Gammera follows several design principles borrowed from Plan 9:

+* **Simple file interfaces** – All communication happens over the 9P file protocol so tools can interact with the browser using ordinary file operations.
+* **One process per window** – Each window runs in its own process to keep failure contained and allow the system to multiplex windows naturally.
+* **`mk` for builds** – The source tree is built using Plan 9's `mk` instead of `make` which keeps the build descriptions minimal.
+* **Minimal global state** – Only the 9P server keeps shared state.
+The rest of the code avoids globals so components remain easy to reason about.

 ## File System Integration

 Plan 9 applications typically expose interfaces as file trees via 9P.